unfoundbug/SpaceEngineers_LinkedLights/README.txt

 ======================
 V0.0.5
 	Enable selection of enable sources.
-Enabled, Active, Charging and Charged can be selected Enable searching of sub-grids
+Enabled, Active, Charging and Recharge Mode can be selected
+		Enabled: Whether the block is enabled to receive power or not
+		Active: Whether a ship tool is forced on or controlled by a mouse click
+		Charging: If a battery is currently charging from the grid.
+		Recharge Mode: If a battery is set to recharge mode.
+	Enable searching of sub-grids
 	Increased storage complexity to allow storage of not only linked blocks, but also enable source per light KNOWN ISSUE: Currently the List box does not update when subgrid searching is enabled/disabled, requires the block to be left and re-entered
 V0.0.4
-	Code reorganise and opimisations.
+	Code reorganise and optimisations.
 V0.0.3
 	Fix new world crash.
 V0.0.2